top of page

 HOW DO YOU BECOME A MEMBER AT MVBC?

-To learn more about membership, please feel free to contact one of our pastors.
-We can also connect you with the book "I Am a Church Member: Discovering the Attitude that Makes a Difference" by Thom S. Rainer.
+To learn more about membership or schedule a meeting with a pastor, feel free to reach out.
+We also encourage you to explore "I Am a Church Member: Discovering the Attitude that Makes a Difference" by Thom S. Rainer, a great resource on what it means to be an active, committed church member.

 bottom of page